facebookX0/AvailabilityMonitoring/avmon_create_webpage_test.md

     The estimated usage and estimated number of tests per month are displayed based on your current test configuration.

-9. In the Settings pane, click **Edit** to display the current settings for your test.
+9. In the **Settings** pane, click **Edit** to display the current settings for your test.
 You can update the following settings:
     - **Interval** defines how often the test runs.
     - **Testing frequency** determines whether your test runs from all locations simultaneously or from a different location at each interval.
 Select **Simultaneous** to run your test from all locations simultaneously, or select **Staggered** to run your test from a different selected location at each interval.
     - **Locations** determines the locations where your test will run.
+    - **Alert triggers** set your test to generate alerts after a set number of consecutive threshold breaches or failures.

+10. Select your locations from a list of **Public Locations**.

+11. In the **Alert Triggers** section, select the **Threshold breached consecutively** check box to set the test to generate an alert only after consecutive threshold breaches.
+In the **times** field, enter how many threshold breaches must take place before an alert is generated.
+To enable a test to report test failures, ensure that **Failure detected** is set to **On**.

+    To set the test to generate an alert only after consecutive test failures, select the **Failure detected consecutively** check box.
+In the **times** field, enter how many failures are required before an alert is generated.

+    For more information, see [Alert Triggers](/docs/services/AvailabilityMonitoring?topic=availability-monitoring-avmon_alert_triggers "Alert Triggers control when alerts for consecutive threshold breaches or consecutive test failures are generated and reported to the Availability Monitoring dashboard.")

-    Click **Save** to finish configuring your test.
+12. Click **Save** to finish configuring your test; then, click **Finish**.
+The {{site.data.keyword.prf_hubshort}} dashboard is displayed.
+After a minute, the dashboard displays information and data for your new test.

-10. Click **Finish**.
-The {{site.data.keyword.prf_hubshort}} dashboard displays a summary of all your tests, a map and table that display the severity and location of your alerts, all synthetic tests that are associated with your application, a table of your activities, and a line graph that depicts the response time and availability of your application and other websites.